Sand Cat Facts

 Sometimes, a sand cat walks into a trap laid out for other animals.
 People who live in desert oases usually lay traps for jackals, foxes, and other predators that attack their livestock.
 They lay these traps for retaliation and not really to protect the livestock.
 So they typically set away them from human settlements where a sand cat may walk into them too.

-20. Sand cats are not great pets
+20. They are not great pets

 21. We don't know how many sand cats are living in the wild